brichbourg/Multi-Tier-App-Demo/README.md

 		tcp6       0      0 [::]:ssh                [::]:*                  LISTEN

+### Final Web/App Server Configuration

+Now that we are done configuring the MySQL server, there is one last thing that we need to do in order to get our application working.
+To make this easy for people, I've coded the application to use a `/etc/hosts` entry to connect to the MySQL server.
+Instead of changing the code (which you can if you would rather), I have just hard coded the Python scripts to connect to `dbserver-appdemo`.

+You need to edit your `/etc/hosts` files and add an entry to point to the IP address of **YOUR** App Server and MySQL server.
+If you IP addresses are entered incorrectly here, the app will not function correctly.

+* On the Web Server add this to `/etc/hosts`:

+			192.168.1.101	appserver-appdemo

+* On the App Server add this to `/etc/hosts`:

+			192.168.1.102	dbserver-appdemo

+Now you just need to replace the logo `logo.jpg` to the directory `/var/www/html/appdemo` so you have a picture at the top of your app if you don't like the one I provided.

 ### Configure Bash Menus (Optional)

 Here we will configure the bash shell menu scripts that can be configured so that you can use a menu to start and stop services versus having to type them into the CLI manually.
 The idea here is this makes demos go faster and smoother.